-ARC has evaluated subsequent events through the date these financial statements were available to be issued, which was May 3, 2017.
+ARC has evaluated subsequent events through the date these financial statements were available to be issued, which was May 15, 2018.
+There are no subsequent events disclosed in these financial statements.

 Note 2.
 Investment Portfolio

 Investments are recorded at fair value and are summarized as follows at December 31: